 RPM filtering with JESC can be utilized on this board.

-This one is probably the most integrated flight controller of them all.
-Flight controller, ESC, receiver and video transmitter - all on one board.
+This one is one the lightest, most integrated flight controllers of them all.
+Flight controller, ESC, receiver and video transmitter - all on one board and weighing in at just 3.5g.

-The video transmitter can output 25mW and you can only get this with a FrSky SPI receiver.
+The video transmitter can output 25 or 200mW and you can get this with a Flysky or FrSky SPI receiver.

-Like all the others, RPM filtering with JESC can be utilized on this board, but it has the slowest deadtime of all the ones compared here and thus the least potential for additional flight time gain with 48kHz firmware.
+Like all the others, RPM filtering can be utilized on this board, and also has a very low deadtime thus a great potential for additional flight time gain with 48kHz firmware.
 The ESC’s are also capable of continuously pushing 5A to the motors

 |BetaFPV F4 1S V2.2||5||Yes||No||4.1g||$39.99|